Find The Best Insurance

 We make it easy to compare and buy insurance.LEARN MORE

 This part of an estate plan can help parents with children with disabilities.

 A special needs trust is primarily used to help persons with disabilities retain eligibility for government benefits

-Programs like SSI and Medicare have income and asset eligibility requirements
+Programs like SSI and Medicaid have income and asset eligibility requirements

 Trust funds should typically only be used to improve quality of life and not for basic necessities, like food and shelter